How Do I Apply For Pennsylvania Workers’ Compensation If I Was Injured At Work?

-Once you sustain a work-related injury in Pennsylvania, whether from a traumatic accident or from repetitive work activities, you must give notice to your employer.
+Once you suffer a work-related injury in Pennsylvania, whether from a traumatic accident or from repetitive work activities, you must notify your employer.
 You should try to give notice within 21 days of the injury, and the sooner the better.
-Once you give notice of your work injury, the employer and/or its workers' compensation carrier has 21 days to accept, deny, or temporarily accept your claim by issuing one of three documents- a Notice of Compensation Payable, a Notice of Denial, or a Temporary Notice of Compensation Payable.
-If notice isn’t given with 120 days, the claim will be forever barred.
+Once you give notice of your on-the-job injury, the employer and/or workers' compensation carrier has 21 days to accept, deny, or temporarily accept your claim by issuing one of three documents: a Notice of Compensation Payable, a Notice of Denial, or a Temporary Notice of Compensation Payable.
+If 120 days notice is not given, the claim will be barred forever.

-If you win your claim or if the employer/insurer accepts your claim without a fight, you will receive two-thirds of your pre-injury average weekly wage, plus medical benefits for "reasonable, necessary, and related" medical treatment.
-There are other benefits available, called specific loss, for disfigurement, for the loss of use of a body part for “all practical intents and purposes”, or for the loss of a limb, fingers, or toes.
+If you win your claim or if the employer/insurer accepts your claim without a fight, you will receive two-thirds of your pre-injury average weekly wage, plus medical benefits for "reasonable, necessary and related" medical treatment.
+Other benefits are available, called specific loss, for disfigurement, for loss of use of a body part for “all practical purposes and purposes,” or for loss of a limb, fingers, or toes.

-No. Pennsylvania workers' compensation is your only remedy against your employer for a work-related injury.
-However, if the injury was caused by a third party- ie, someone other than your employer, then you may have a viable personal injury suit against that third party if you can establish a defective or dangerous product or condition.
-Or, if you are injured in a car accident while working, you will have a Pennsylvania workers' compensation claim against your employer for wage loss and medical benefits, and a negligence suit against the driver for personal injury.
+No. Pennsylvania workers' compensation is your only recourse against your employer for a work-related injury.
+However, if the injury was caused by a third party, meaning someone other than your employer, then you may have a viable personal injury claim against that third party if you can establish a defective or dangerous product or condition.
+Or, if you are injured in a car accident while on the job, you will have a Pennsylvania workers' compensation claim against your employer for lost wages and medical benefits, and a negligence claim against the driver for personal injury.

 No. However, there may be legal consequences.
-If you do not try the job, the employer will likely file a petition to modify or suspend your wage loss benefits, asserting they have available work within your restrictions.
-If your doctor says you cannot perform the job, then the workers' compensation judge will ultimately have to determine whether the job is something you can handle, after reviewing your testimony, the testimony from any employer witnesses, and any testimony from your treating doctor and/or an independent medical examiner.
-If you were offered a job, it is strongly recommended that you speak to a Pennsylvania workers' compensation attorney.
+If you don't test work, the employer will likely file a petition to modify or suspend your wage loss benefits, stating that work is available within your restrictions.
+If your doctor says you can't do the job, the workers' compensation judge will ultimately have to determine if the job is something you can handle, after reviewing your testimony, the testimony of witnesses from any employer, and any testimony from your treating physician and/or an independent medical examiner.
+If you have been offered a job, it is highly recommended that you speak with a Pennsylvania workers' compensation attorney.

-It depends as every case is different.
-Some claims are short- just weeks- in duration because the injured worker returns to work.
+It depends as each case is different.
+Some claims are short-lived, just a few weeks, because the injured worker returns to work.
 In other cases, the claims last much longer, sometimes even years.
-In terms of litigation, a petition can take up to a year or more until a final Decision from the Work Comp Judge.
-You should speak to your Pennsylvania Work Comp Attorney about your specific case.
+In terms of litigation, a petition can take up to a year or more for the workers' compensation judge to make a final decision.
+You should talk to your Pennsylvania workers' compensation attorney about your specific case.